-God made him nothing for his sin.
-But Christ, the true glory and image of God in his very essence and being, made himself nothing.
+[20:49] Because of his sinful rebellion.
+God made him.
+Nothing.
+For his sin.
+But Christ.
+The true glory and image of God.
+In his very essence and being.

-For our sake, he became poor.
-And what does Paul say that that meant for the eternal Son of God?
-He says he took the form of a servant, became a bond slave on earth.
+Made himself nothing.
+For our sake.
+He became poor.
+And what does.
+What does Paul say that that meant.
+For the eternal son of God.

+He says.
+He took the form.
+Of a servant.
+Became a bond slave on earth.
+And he says.
+He was born.
+In the likeness of man.

-And he says he was born in the likeness of man, in human form.
-That is, he took on a body of this earth, a body of dust, mortal flesh like ours.
+In human form.
+That is.
+He took on a body of this earth.
+A body of dust.
+Mortal flesh.
+Like ours.
+And he humbled himself.
+We're told.
+Further still.

-And he humbled himself, we're told, further still, even to death itself, even death on a cross under God's curse.
-You see, isn't that striking?
+Even.
+To death itself.
+Even death.
+On a cross.
+Under God's.
+Curse.
+You see.
+Isn't that striking?
+The curse of.
+Of slavery.

-The curse of slavery and mortality and the condemnation of death.
-The very curse that man brought upon himself for his sin.
+[21:44] And mortality.
+And the condemnation of death.
+The very curse.
+That man brought upon himself.
+For his sin.
+Christ.

-Christ, the Lord of heaven, took upon himself voluntarily for our sin.
-We were made nothing because of our terrible rejection of God.
+The Lord of heaven.
+Took upon himself.
+Voluntarily.
+For our sin.
+We were made nothing.
+Because of our terrible rejection of God.

-[ 35:09 ] And yet he made himself nothing.
-Though he was rich, yet for your sake he became poor.
-With the infinite depth of poverty that took him away from the riches and the glory of fellowship with his Father in heaven.
+And yet he made himself nothing.
+Though he was rich.
+Yet for your sake.
+He became.
+Poor.
+With the infinite depth of poverty.

-As the beloved, as the only begotten Son.
-And it took him to earth, this earth, under a curse.
-And to a death where he plumbed the depths of eternal poverty.
+That took him away.
+From the.
+The riches.
+And the glory of fellowship.
+With his father in heaven.
+As the beloved.
+As the only begotten son.
+And it took him to earth.

-For our sake, says the apostle.
-And as someone has said, the measure of how poor he became is seen not in the lowly manger of Bethlehem.

-Although, yes, it is reflected there.
+This earth.
+Under a curse.
+And to a death.
+Where he.
+He plumbed the depths.
+Of eternal poverty.

+[22:42] For.
+Our sake.
+Says the apostle.
+The summoner said.
+The measure.
+Of how poor he became.

+Is seen.
+Not.
+In the lowly manger of Bethlehem.
+Although yes.
+It is reflected there.
 It's foreshadowed there.
-But in the desolate cry from the cross.
-My God, my God, why have you forsaken me?
+But in the desolate cry.
+From the cross.
+My God.